 The Elasticum Suture can be used to lift the neck leading to restoration of the cervico-mandibular angle, a more defined jaw line and a much more youthful yet natural appearance.
 For more information Click Here

 The Procedure: what to expect

-During your consultation, your doctor will evaluate the neck and assess the volume of tissue to be suspended with the suture.
-They will advise on whether or not this volume requires reduction with either adipolyis or liposuction prior to inserting the suture.
-The neck is then marked with the route the sutures need to travel (vectors).
+During your consultation, your doctor will evaluate the neck and assess the volume of tissue to be suspended with the Elasticum Suture.
+They will advise on whether or not this volume requires reduction with either Adipolysis or Liposuction prior to inserting the Elasticum Suture.
+The neck is then marked with the route the Elasticum Sutures need to travel (vectors).

-Once the vector lines are marked you will receive a twilight sedation and local anesthesia so you feel relaxed and pain free throughout.
+Once the vector lines are marked you will receive a twilight sedation and local anaesthesia so you feel relaxed throughout.